JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ### price
 ::: type: integer

 The price to construct the building.
-If the building costs diamonds the price won't be charged.
+If the building costs diamonds, the price won't be charged.

 Negative values require privileges.